LostBeard/BlazorServiceWorkerDemo/README.md

 This is currently a working proof of concept and likely to change.
 Any and all feedback is welcome!

-This project relies on my other repo [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS) and more specifically [SpawnDev.BlazorJS.WebWorkers](https://github.com/LostBeard/SpawnDev.BlazorJS#spawndevblazorjswebworkers)
+This project relies on a couple of my other projects [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS) and [SpawnDev.BlazorJS.WebWorkers](https://github.com/LostBeard/SpawnDev.BlazorJS#spawndevblazorjswebworkers)

 ## Quick Start
 A very basic and verbose example.
 Create a new .Net 8 RC2 Blazor WASM project.